 As a matter of fact, to quote Shin:

 We think that when achieving a goal requires work, not luck, making a backup plan can hurt performance by reducing the desire for that goal.

 I know that first hand.
 With each of my businesses that failed, I had a “plan B”.

 In one case I still had a regular job and in the other, I had another business that was successful, so the commitment was lacking.

 On the other hand, when you know that you have placed everything in a business, you tend to do more of what needs to be done to make it work.

 “Life got in the way!” is a popular excuse that too many of you are too quick to fall back on.

 You have family or relationship problems, sick persons or small children to look after, health challenges, the list can be endless.

 Your problem is that when these things take hold, they overwhelm you and you could find yourself spiraling down into a depression vortex.
-When this happens, you have difficulty focusing on the challenges of growing a business.

 When your business is starved for new and creative ideas because you attention is elsewhere, it will eventually go under and take the small business success you dreamed of with it.